 Robinhood also announced plans to start a Dividend Reinvestment Plan (DRIP) and recurring investments in 2020.

 With Stockpile, there are a few available investments including:

 While you are able to invest in gold and lithium through certain ETFs, it is not possible to invest in commodities or cryptocurrency trades directly.
 In addition, options, mutual funds, forex, and other fixed income assets are not available.

 How Do Fractional Shares Work with Stockpile?

 Stockpile offers a number of different services and products that are different from other traditional brokerage and apps like Robinhood.
 Fractional shares is a service that allows you to own a small part of a much larger share for a fraction of the price.
 This is for those investors who cannot afford Amazon or Apple stocks, but they want to own stock anyway.

 For example, with Stockpile you can head to their fractional stock page and find large companies available to trade for minimal amounts.
 If a company’s stock is worth $100 a share, and you invest $5, then you own 0.05 shares.
 These stocks can grow gradually as they earn more year-over-year.

-Winner: Robinhood has the bigger range of offerings when it comes to securities and cryptocurrency trades.
+Winner: Robinhood has a bigger range of offerings when it comes to securities and cryptocurrency trades.
 However, if you want to buy fractional shares or gift a share, Webull has a unique lock on this market.

 Online Advisors and Educational Offerings